 Revision Rhinoplasty is done when patients have had a prior Rhinoplasty that has left them with cosmetic or functional problems that need to be repaired.
 Many patients are still unhappy with the way their nose looks and/or have difficulty breathing through the nose.
 Many have nasal valve problems.
 Correcting these problems requires experience.
 Dr. Greenberg has done many of these procedures successfully.

 Septoplasty is surgery performed to correct a deviated nasal septum causing nasal congestion.
-It is the most common surgical procedure performed on the nose.
-It can be done alone or is frequently done combined with Rhinoplasty.
+It is the most common surgical procedure performed on the nose and can be done alone, or frequently, combined with Rhinoplasty.

 Nasal Valve Repair

 Nasal Valve Repair is performed to correct nasal valve obstruction or what is sometimes referred to as Vestibular Stenosis.
-It is located at the narrowest part of the nasal airway and it is frequently overlooked cause of obstructed nasal breathing.
-Many patients have valve problems causing their congestion rather than deviated nasal septums.
-This is why many people have difficulty breathing through the nose even after having septoplasties to correct the septum.
-People who have trouble breathing after Rhinoplasty surgeries usually have nasal valve problems.
+The obstruction occurs at the narrowest part of the nasal airway and is frequently overlooked as a cause of difficult nasal breathing.
+Many patients have valve problems that cause their congestion rather than a deviated nasal septum.
+This is why many people have difficulty breathing through the nose even after a septoplasty to correct the septum.
+People who have trouble breathing after Rhinoplasty surgery usually have nasal valve problems as well.
 Other causes of nasal valve obstruction are aging and broken noses.
 Patients who are helped by pulling their cheek or using Breath-Rite strips have nasal valve obstruction.
 Permanent improvement requires surgery.
-Few surgeons have the experience in the procedures required to correct this problem and therefore do not offer them to patients.
+Few surgeons have the experience in the procedures required to correct this problem, and therefore do not offer them to patients.
 Dr. Greenberg has successfully performed hundreds of these operations.